 In the Israel-Syria sector tension remained high, and from March 1974 the situation became increasingly unstable.
 Against this background, the United States undertook a diplomatic initiative, which resulted in the conclusion of an Agreement on Disengagement between Israeli and Syrian forces [S/11302/Add.1, annexes I and II] .
 The Agreement provided for an area of separation and for two equal zones of limited forces and armaments on both sides of the area, and called for the establishment of a United Nations observer force to supervise its implementation.
 The Agreement was signed on 31 May 1974 and, on the same day, the Security Council adopted resolution 350 (1974) by which it set up the United Nations Disengagement Observer Force (UNDOF).

-The Force has since performed its functions effectively, with the cooperation of the parties.
-The situation in the Israel-Syria sector has remained quiet.
-Both parties cooperate fully with the mission and for a number of years there have been no serious incidents.
+In the following years, the Force performed its functions effectively, with the cooperation of the parties.
+The situation in the Israel-Syria sector remained generally quiet and both parties cooperated fully with the mission.

-In order to carry out its mandate, UNDOF maintains an area of separation, which is over 75 kilometres (46.6 miles) long and varies in width between approximately 10 kilometres (6.21 miles) in the centre to 200 metres (0.12 miles) in the extreme south.
+In order to carry out its mandate, UNDOF maintained an area of separation, which is over 75 kilometres (46.6 miles) long and varies in width between approximately 10 kilometres (6.21 miles) in the centre to 200 metres (0.12 miles) in the extreme south.
 The terrain is hilly and is dominated in the north by Mount Hermon, which is the location of the highest permanently manned United Nations position at an altitude of 2,814 metres (1,75 miles).
-The area of separation is inhabited, governed and policed by the Syrian authorities.
+The area of separation is inhabited.
+According to the 1974 Disengagement of Forces Agreement, it is to be governed and policed by the Syrian authorities.
 No military forces other than UNDOF are permitted within it.

-UNDOF assists the International Committee of the Red Cross (ICRC) in facilitating the passage of mail, goods, and persons through the area of separation during special crossing events.
-Within the integral medical resources of UNDOF, medical treatment is provided to the local population on request.
+UNDOF was also actively engaged in mine clearance activities and related public awareness programmes, and assisted the International Committee of the Red Cross (ICRC) in facilitating the passage of mail, goods, and persons through the area of separation during special crossing events.
+Within the integral medical resources of UNDOF, medical treatment was provided to the local population on request.